httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 When a UA connects to a Known Expect-CT Host using a TLS connection, if the TLS connection has no errors, then the UA will apply an additional correctness
 check: compliance with a CT Policy.
-A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host, as soon as possible.
-However, the check can be skipped for local policy reasons (as discussed in {{skipping-ct-compliance-checks}}), or in the event that other checks cause the UA to terminate the connection before CT compliance is evaluated.
+A UA should evaluate compliance with its CT Policy whenever connecting to a Known Expect-CT Host.
+However, the check can be skipped for local policy reasons (as discussed in
+{{skipping-ct-compliance-checks}}), or in the event that other checks cause the UA to terminate the connection before CT compliance is evaluated.
 For example, a Public Key Pinning failure {{?RFC7469}} could cause the UA to terminate the connection before CT compliance is checked.
 Similarly, if the UA terminates the connection due to an Expect-CT failure, this could cause the UA to skip subsequent correctness checks.
 When the CT compliance check is skipped or bypassed, Expect-CT reports ({{reporting-expect-ct-failure}}) will not be sent.

-When CT compliance is evaluted for a Known
+When CT compliance is evaluated for a Known
 Expect-CT Host, the UA MUST evaluate compliance when setting up the TLS session, before beginning an HTTP conversation over the TLS channel.

 If a connection to a Known Expect-CT Host violates the UA's CT policy (i.e., the connection is not CT-qualified), and if the Known Expect-CT Host's Expect-CT metadata indicates an `enforce` configuration, the UA MUST treat the CT compliance failure as an error.
+The UA MAY allow the user to bypass the error, unless connection errors should have no user recourse due to other policies in effect (such as HSTS, as described in Section 12.1 of {{!RFC6797}}.

 If a connection to a Known Expect-CT Host violates the UA's CT policy, and if the Known Expect-CT Host's Expect-CT metadata includes a `report-uri`, the UA SHOULD